ksalomonson/startup/README.md

 Had to add "" around username and pass inside java code. to find connection files, but click the production file Remember to use nano not vi, vi is impossible

+--simon login--
+Stuff learned:
+I learned about keeping credentials out of your code and github along with configuring mongo to dynamically assign variables into databases.
+I also learned about using cookies to store the authtoken and why you would want to do such a thing.